Audio-Technica AT-LP3BK Review

-The Audio-Technica AT-LP3BK was right in the middle of pack in terms of overall score, as you can see in the table above.
+The Audio-Technica AT-LP3BK was right in the middle of the pack in terms of overall score, as you can see in the table above.
 In the sections that follow we describe the Audio-Technica AT-LP3BK's performance in all of our individual tests.

 The AT-LP3BK earned a score of 7 out of 10 in our sound quality testing, putting it well above average and just behind the top performers.
-It produced a bright and clear sound in our testing that matched the clarity of the high scoring Audio Technica AT-LP120BK-USB.
+It produced a bright and clear sound in our testing that matched the clarity of the high-scoring Audio Technica AT-LP120BK-USB.
 It lost a few points because its dynamic range was a bit stunted in comparison to the top scorers.
-There was still enough difference between quiet and loud notes that the music had depth and bravado, but the top scoring models did a better job of making loud notes punchy and quiet notes soft.
-In terms of dynamic range the AT-LP3BK was about even with the Fluance RT81 and the U-Turn Orbit Plus, and far superior to the lower budget options like the Sony PSLX300USB.
+There was still enough difference between quiet and loud notes that the music had depth and bravado, but the top-scoring models did a better job of making loud notes punchy and quiet notes soft.
+In terms of dynamic range, the AT-LP3BK was about even with the Fluance RT81 and the U-Turn Orbit Plus, and far superior to the lower budget options like the Sony PSLX300USB.

 The AT-LP3BK was one of the top scorers in our user friendliness testing, garnering a score of 8 out of 10.
 This high score was largely due to its fully automatic cueing, which lets you get the needle onto the record at the push of a single button.
 Some other models that we tested have this feature, namely the Sony PSLX300USB, but we found Audio-Technica's iteration to be the best and most reliable.
 It also has a cue lever, so if you want to move the needle to a different track (which can't be accomplished with the automatic cueing), you still have the assistance of a cue lever when lowering the needle.
 It also automatically recognizes whether your record is a 33 of 45 and adjusts the platter speed to match.
-It lacks pitch control, which fine tunes the speed in case your record is sounding slightly off.
+It lacks pitch control, which fine-tunes the speed in case your record is sounding slightly off.
 This feature rarely needs to be used, but it can be nice to have.
-Finally, it uses a screw on weight to adjust the tracking force, which makes executing minute adjustments quite easy.
+Finally, it uses a screw-on weight to adjust the tracking force, which makes executing minute adjustments quite easy.

 Unfortunately the AT-LP3BK isn't the best choice if you're going to have a bunch of people jumping around your house when listening to music.
 It earned the relatively low score of 5 out of 10 in our vibration resistance testing.
 It skipped fairly easily in our testing, even with just a slight bump to the table it was resting on.
 If you want something that can stand up to a lot of commotion and vibration, the Fluance RT81 is probably your best bet.

-The AT-LP3BK is a well designed turntable that provides good sound and the convenience of fully automatic cueing.
+The AT-LP3BK is a well-designed turntable that provides good sound and the convenience of fully automatic cueing.